RoiTief/Exam-Management-System/README.md

 # Exam Management System

-The Exam Management System is a comprehensive tool designed to create and maintain multiple-choice questions, including meta questions.
+The Exam Management System is a comprehensive tool designed to create and maintain multiple-choice meta questions.
 It supports exam creation and provides a user-friendly catalog for viewing exams.

 ## Table of Contents
 - [Overview](#overview)